 Overview of aster yellows

-Signs and symptoms of aster yellows
+Symptoms of aster yellows

 Typical symptoms of aster yellows include veins that turn pale, yellowing of new leaves, abnormally bushy growth, deformed flowers, and stunting.
 Infected plants often have a stiff, upright appearance, with branches joining the stem at narrow angles.
 The appearance of this disease varies with the host plant.
-On coneflowers, the most typical symptom is replacement of flowers by tufts of small, green, deformed leaves.
+On coneflowers, the most typical symptom is the replacement of flowers by tufts of small, green, deformed leaves.
 Infected carrots roots may be excessively hairy and bitter, and in lettuce, inner leaves may be curled and twisted, whereas outer leaves do not develop fully and have pink or tan spots.
 On onion, leaves are small, twisted and yellow.

 Disease cycle of aster yellows